lizmstanley/webcam-weather/README.md

    1. The `#D` placeholder is for the dynamic overlay text, which will be updated by the weewx service with weather data from your Davis LOOP packets.
 1. Click "Modifiers" to see what other placeholders are available.
 1. Set the font size, color, and position as desired.

+## Testing the service with your camera before deploying in weewx
+You don't have to run this setup to use the service in weewx, but if you would like to run a test before deploying it in weewx, follow these steps:

+1. `source ./setup.sh` in the root of the project.
+1. `python axis_camera_overlay/test_service.py`

 ## Setup in weewx
 1. For weewx running on another server: